spotinst/help/src/docs/ocean/features/auto-update-process-gke.md

 You will immediately see your changes in the relevant Ocean cluster or Virtual Node Group configurations.

-## Trigger the Auto-Update Process vi Spot API
+## Trigger the Auto-Update Process via Spot API

 You can trigger the auto-update process via the Spot API at the cluster and virtual node group level.